Batman Versus Predator: Batman Versus Predator III: Blood Ties

 With Mr. Freeze now in custody, Batman orders Robin to lie low, further aggravating the youth.
 In an effort to defeat the beasts, Bruce manipulates WayneTech into closing down for 24 hours to provide a battleground he can control.
-He dons a modified powered exoskeleton prototype based on the one he used in his first encounter to mask his body temperature, to exploit the Predators' thermal-based vision, and suspects that they are reptilians thus making them cold-blooded and vulnerable to frigid temperature.
+He dons a modified powered exoskeleton prototype based on the one he used in his first encounter to mask his body temperature, to exploit the Predators' thermal-based vision, and suspects that they are cold-blooded that makes them vulnerable to frigid temperature.
 The plan works, but only lures one of the two aliens.
 Responding to Batman's confusion, and using Tim Drake's voice, the Predator indicates that it is now tracking Robin at a drive-in theater with friends, where he is watching old science-fiction films.
 Batman then ensnares the elder Predator with Mr. Freeze's absolute zero cannon.

 Alfred contacts Robin, who immediately accepts the truth and returns to the Batcave when he sees the creature's silhouette.
 The butler explains what little they know of their assailants before they are attacked.
 The two are nearly caught, but Batman returns, carrying one of the elder Predator's ornaments and telling the younger hunter to cut his losses, take his defeated but living father, and return home.
 When questioned, Batman reveals that he and Robin were targeted because the Predators saw them as they themselves were: father and son warriors.

 Collected editions

 The series have been collected into trade paperbacks.
-On June 13, 2017 DC Comics reprinted all three stories into one trade paperback.
+DC Comics reprinted all three stories into one trade paperback in June 2017.

 Reception

-Andy Butcher reviewed Bloodmatch: Batman versus Predator for Arcane magazine, rating it a 5 out of 10 overall.
-Butcher comments that "Despite the best efforts of the creative team behind the superb Legends Of The Dark Knight story Prey, Bloodmatch is just another collection of old ideas."
+Andy Butcher reviewed Bloodmatch: Batman versus Predator for Arcane magazine, rating it a 5 out of 10 overall, and called it another collection of "old" ideas.